Iqbal Matin's Gramophone Archive

 The Iqbal Matin's Gramophone Archive houses more than 8,000 rare gramophone records, over 2,000 of which are more than a century old.
-The collection includes recordings produced by 78 record companies from various countries, including the United Kingdom, Germany, France, the United States and British India.
+The collection includes recordings produced by 78 record companies from various countries, including the United Kingdom, Germany, France, the United States, and British India.
 Most of these records date from 1902 to 1930, comprising a wide range of classical vocal and instrumental music, Bengali songs, dramas, and speeches.
 The archive also preserves nine antique gramophones, each over one hundred years old and still in working condition.
-It is located in Rajshahi, Bangladesh, and is considered one of the largest private gramophone record collection in the country.
+It is located in Rajshahi, Bangladesh, and is considered one of the largest private gramophone record collections in the country.